 As a senior drama student, Ruth played the title role in G.B.
 Shaw's "Candida".
 Ruth's college theatre experience also included roles in "It's the Sensible Ones", "Family Portrait", "Hamlet", and "Ladies in Retirement".

-Income from the endowment will be used to provide student scholarships for students who are from Iowa and who are in the music and/or theatre programs at the University of Northern Iowa.
+Ruth passed away in 2000 and Dr. Donaldson in 2010.
+Prior to their deaths, the couple established the Ruth Miller Donaldson Endowment Fund to provide scholarships for students who are from Iowa and who are in the music and/or theatre programs at the University of Northern Iowa.

-Ruth Miller Donaldson Endowment Scholarship Awards:
+2015-16 Ruth Miller Donaldson Endowment Fund Award Recipients: